Being Human (British TV series): Series 3 (2011)

 Series 3 saw the protagonists move to Barry Island in South Wales (as the result of events in Series 2).
 They set up house in a former bed-and-breakfast hotel and attempt to resume their "normal" lives, despite the overhang of the results of the Series 2 climax, including Mitchell having briefly snapped and murdered twenty people on a train in the Box Tunnel, in Wiltshire.
 As Series 3 progresses, the quartet must deal with the return of various figures and events from the characters' pasts as well as the complications of their relationships, notably after George and Nina conceive a child in their werewolf state and must determine what their child will be.
 In addition, they must deal with further supernatural incursions – more vampires (including a teenager and a pair of suburban swingers), a zombie girl and a pair of werewolves, Tom McNair and his adoptive father (who have set themselves up as vampire hunters).
 Events lead up to a finale that leaves the household changed dramatically.
-Aidan Turner left the show at the end of the third series, which also marked the final appearance of Sinead Keenan as Nina.
+Aidan Turner left the show at the end of the third series, which also marked the final appearance of Sinéad Keenan as Nina.